MCNotes/MC_back_end/templates/PR_template.md

 ### Conflict of interest

- - [ ] As the reviewer I confirm that there are no conflicts of interest for me to review this work (such as being a major contributor to the project).
+ - [ ] As the reviewer I confirm that there are no conflicts of interest for me to review this work (such as being a major contributor to the project)

 ### Code of conduct